Boost Event-Driven Tactile Learning with Location Spiking Neurons: Experiments

-where $\zeta$ controls the balance between SSGNN's contribution and TSGNN's contribution and $T$ is the total time length.
-From the figure, we can see that SSGNN has a good ``early'' accuracy with the help of tactile spatial graphs, while its accuracy does not improve too much at the later stage since it cannot well capture the temporal dependencies.
-In contrast, TSGNN has a fair ``early'' accuracy, while its accuracy jumps a lot at the later stage since it models the temporal dependencies explicitly.
+where $\zeta$ balances the contributions of the two components in the hybrid model and $T$ is the total time length.
+From the figure, we can see that the spatial spiking graph neural network has a good ``early'' accuracy with the help of tactile spatial graphs, while its accuracy does not improve too much at the later stage since it cannot well capture the temporal dependencies.
+In contrast, the temporal spiking graph neural network has a fair ``early'' accuracy, while its accuracy jumps a lot at the later stage since it models the temporal dependencies explicitly.
 The Hybrid\_LIF\_GNN adopts the advantages of these two models and extracts spatio-temporal features from multiple views, which enables it to have a better overall performance.
-Furthermore, after employing the time-weighted output and set $\zeta=2$ to shift more weights to SSGNN at the early stage, the time-weighted model can have a good ``early'' accuracy as well as an excellent ``final'' accuracy, see red lines in Fig. \ref{exp}.
+Furthermore, after employing the time-weighted output and setting $\zeta=2$ to shift more weights to the spatial spiking graph neural network at the early stage, the time-weighted model can have a good ``early'' accuracy as well as an excellent ``final'' accuracy, see red lines in Fig. \ref{fig:ts-gnn}.